algorithm-archivists/algorithm-archive/contents/approximate_counting/approximate_counting.md

 512 + 256 + 128 + 16 + 4 + 1 = 917
 $$

-Because you have 10 fingers and each one represents a power of 2, you can count up to a maximum of $$2^{10}-1$$ or 1023, which is about 100 times more than simple finger counting!
+Because you have 10 fingers and each one represents a power of 2, you can count up to a maximum of $$2^{10}-1$$ or 1023, which is about 100 times higher than simple finger counting!
 For those who might be wondering why you can count to $$2^{10}-1$$ instead of $$2^{10}$$ exactly, remember that each finger represents a power of 2.
 The right thumb counts as $$2^0 = 1$$ and the left thumb is $$2^9$$.
 With all fingers out, we have  counted to $$\sum_{n=0}^9 2^n = 1023 = 2^{10}-1$$.

-This is great, but what if we wanted to go beyond 1023?
+So what if we wanted to go beyond 1023?
+Well, we could start counting with our fingers as trits where 0 is closed, 1 is half-up, and 2 is fully up.
-More concretely: how high can we go with only 10 bits?
+There are actually a huge variety of different ways we could move our hands about and count in odd ways, but we are interested in a more concrete problem: how high can we count with only 10 bits?

-That was almost precisely the problem that Morris encountered in Bell Labs around 1977 {{"morris1978counting" | cite }}.
+This is almost exactly the problem that Morris encountered in Bell Labs around 1977 {{"morris1978counting" | cite }}.
 There, he was given an 8-bit register and asked to count much higher than $$2^8 - 1= 255$$.
 His solution was to invent a new method known as the approximate counting algorithm.
 With this method, he could count to about $$130,000$$ with a relatively low error (standard deviation, $$\sigma \approx 17,000$$).
-Using 10 registers (fingers), this method can count to about $$1.15\times 10^{16}$$ with similar parameters, which is undoubtedly impressive!
+Using 10 registers (fingers), he could count to about $$1.15\times 10^{16}$$ with similar parameters, which is undoubtedly impressive!

-This method is an early predecessor to streaming algorithms where information must be roughly processed in real-time.
+The approximate counting algorithm is an early predecessor to streaming algorithms where information must be roughly processed in real-time.
 As we dive into those methods later, this chapter will certainly be updated.
 For now, we will not be showing any proofs (though those might come later as well), but a rigorous mathematical description of this method can be found in a follow-up paper by Philippe Flajolet {{ "flajolet1985approximate" | cite }}.
 In addition, there are several blogs and resources online that cover the method to varying degrees of accessibility {{"arpit_counting" | cite }} {{"greggunderson_counting" | cite }}.